percybolmer/go4data/README.md

 The main idea is that when processing is done, a payload is published onto a Topic, or Topics.
 The topics that will be published to is assigned when initializing the Processor with [NewProcessor](https://github.com/percybolmer/go4data/blob/764514cdb32c30f480f1a8823457b8e369dbdf2b/processor.go#L85).

 For another Processor to receive the published payloads, they have to Subscribe on the topics.

+Currently there are two supported Pub/Sub engines that Go4Data can use.
+It has a DefaultEngine that is set by default and no configuration is needed.
+There is also a RedisEngine that allows the user to instead use Redis.

+DefaultEngine - Used by default, works great for single node data flows.
+RedisEngine - Can be configured to be used, works best if you have multiple Go4Data nodes that all should Pub/Sub on the same Topics.

 ## Failures
 So once in a while, a Processor or Handler may experience errors.
 This is ofcourse something that wants to be noticed.